attdevsupport/API-Platform/Speech/Vb/app1/README.txt

 2) secret_key     	: This is mandatory parameter, set the value as per your registered appliaction 'Secret key' field value.

-3) FQDN			: This is mandatory parameter, set it to the end point URI of AT&T Service.
+3) endPoint		: This is mandatory parameter, set it to the end point URI of AT&T Service.

 4) scope		: SPEECH (Scope of the ATT service that will be invoked by